BabiSeal/Multi-RLAgent-MADDPG/README.md

 -  `maddpg.py`: The multi-agent training orchestrator implementation of the Actor Critic Reinforcement Learning as as outlined in the paper [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/abs/1706.02275)
 - `ddpg.py`: The individual agent implementation of the Actor Critic Reinforcement Learning as as outlined in the paper - essentially an adaptation of actor-critic methods that considers action policies of other agents.
 - `model.py` : The neural networks for the Actor and Critic.
-- `buffer.py`: Implementation of the ReplayBuffer to store experiences (s, a, r, s`, done).
+- `buffer.py`: Implementation of the ReplayBuffer to store experiences (s, a, r, s', done).
 Agents sample batches of these experiences to learn from.
+- `OUNoise.py`: Implementation of the [Ornstein–Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).
+Added to continuous action result to facilitate exploration (in addition to exploitation).
 - `actor_agent_{0,1}.pth`:  The trained checkpoints for the Actor model.
 Load the checkpoints to avoid training the model from scratch.
 - `critic_agent_{0,1}.pth`: The trained checkpoints for the Critic model.
 Load the checkpoints to avoid training the model from scratch.